Why Is My Fish Tank Water Green (And How to Fix It)

 - Move your aquarium away from windows or other strong light sources – Strong sunlight is one of the biggest causes of excess algae growth, so move your tank into an area of neutral light, or block light with a piece of card.

 - Add some algae-eating fish – Certain fish crave algae and spend their day hunting it down and devouring it.
-Algae eaters like plecos will get on with most other fish and are a great addition to any tank.
-Many algae eaters will stop algae from covering your aquarium glass.
+Algae eaters like plecos get on with most other fish and are a great addition to any tank.
+Many algae eaters stop algae from covering your aquarium glass.

-Doing these things will make it much harder for algae to grow out of control and turn your tank water green.
+The above tips will make it much harder for algae to grow out of control and turn your tank water green.

 Most aquariums will suffer from algae blooms from time to time, and they are not harmful to fish, so there is no need to worry if you have green water.
-By following the steps in this guide, you will have crystal clear water in no time.
+By following the steps in this guide, you will have crystal-clear water in no time.